Danielle Ward MasonPrincipal | Medical Devices and Drugs

-In addition to her work as lead attorney for Invokana and Reglan claims, Danielle devotes the rest of her time to talcum powder litigation against defendants Johnson & Johnson, Johnson & Johnson Consumer Companies, Inc., and Imerys Talc America, Inc. In February 2016, Danielle, along with her law partners Jere Beasley, Ted Meadows and David Dearing secured a $72 million verdict against these defendants in St. Louis City Court on behalf of the family of Jackie Fox.
+In addition to her work as lead attorney for Invokana and Reglan claims, Danielle devotes the rest of her practice to talcum powder litigation against defendants Johnson & Johnson, Johnson & Johnson Consumer Companies, Inc., and Imerys Talc America, Inc. In February 2016, Danielle, along with her law partners Jere Beasley, Ted Meadows and David Dearing secured a $72 million verdict against these defendants in St. Louis City Court on behalf of the family of Jackie Fox.
 The verdict includes $10 million in actual damages and $62 million in punitive damages.
 The jury found Johnson & Johnson guilty of negligence, conspiracy and fraud.
 The talc litigation trial team secured a second verdict in May, on behalf of plaintiff Gloria Ristesund.
 That jury awarded $55 million, which included $5 million in actual damages and $50 million in punitive damages.

 More than 1,200 others nationwide claim that Johnson & Johnson talcum powder products, when used in the perineal area, significantly increases a woman’s risk of developing ovarian cancer.
 There are multiple trial settings this year, and Danielle will be a member of the trial team for all upcoming cases.
 Danielle and the other members of the talc litigation team were nominated as a finalist for the 2016 Public Justice Trial Lawyer of the Year Award in recognition of their work on these cases.